By Beth Simmons

 Besides Global Volunteers’ conversational English instruction to elementary and middle school students, you can choose to befriend and tutor children in an after-school program, or provide personal care and assistance for mentally and/or physically challenged adults and youth.

-More reasons to go to Poland:
+More reasons to go:

 Also, don’t forget to satisfy your inner tourist by visiting the historic attractions.
 A few highlights are the Tomb of the Unknown Soldier in Warsaw, the Wawel Castle in Krakow, and Auschwitz Concentration Camp in Oswiecim.